floydjzhang/floydjzhang.github.io/_includes/publications.md

   <div class="col-sm-9" style="position: relative;padding-right: 15px;padding-left: 20px;">
     <div class="title"><span style="font-weight: bolder;"><a href="https://drive.google.com/file/d/1J3fqhgxGi64kLqFaZu9l81_fVIXG8_5o/view">Selective Exposure and Electoral Competition</a></span> (with <a href="https://www.aviditacharya.com">Avidit Acharya</a>, <a href="https://sites.google.com/view/pbuisseret/home?pli=1">Peter Buisseret</a>, and <a href="https://politicalscience.yale.edu/people/adam-meirowitz">Adam Meirowitz</a>)</div>
-    <div class="periodical"><i>Under review</i>, 2023</div>
+    <div class="periodical"><i>Under review</i></div>
     <div class="abstract">We theoretically study how selective exposure to information affects electoral competition and policy polarization by analyzing a Calvert-Wittman probabilistic voting model in which voters only receive valence information slanted to confirm their predispositions.
-Existing work predicts that selective exposure intensifies policy polarization.
-We instead show that it reduces policy polarization relative to a benchmark where voters all consume information from a neutral source.
-The result is robust to assuming non-Bayesian voters who are systematically manipulated by slanted signals. </div>
+Contrary to predictions of existing work, we show that it reduces policy polarization relative to a benchmark where voters all consume information from a neutral source.
+The result is robust to non-Bayesian voters who are systematically manipulated by biased signals. </div>
   </div>
 </div>
 </li>